 Expat sites can also be a good place to gather information, since people living in the Philippines longer-term likely have some experience with visiting the dentist there.
 Check out our article with reviews from Philippines dental patients so you can learn from their experiences.

 He talks about the cost of his treatment and what the experience was like overall.
-He notes that the painkillers he received were not as strong as what he’s used to back in the US.

 Booking a package

 When you book a dental trip you’ll have the option to arrange everything yourself or to book a package with a medical tourism company.